 - Divorce decrees or orders, and

 - Gambling wins.

 Excepted income enjoys the same tax-free threshold as applies to adults.
-This means that up to $6,000 of excepted income can be received each year and no tax paid on that income.

 What can be done to minimise the special rate of tax on children’s investment income?

 Below are some of the strategies that you should consider to minimise the effect of the penalty tax rates: